edsomjr/TEP/Grafos/problems/OJ_10099/script.md

 \vspace{0.1in}

-\bbtext{For each test case in the input first output the scenario number.
+\bbenglish{For each test case in the input first output the scenario number.
 Then output the minimum number of trips required for this case on a separate line.
 Print a blank line after the output of each test case.}

 ## Text